By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 FRANK FOX / SCIENCE PHOTO LIBRARY FRANK FOX / SCIENCE PHOTO LIBRARY

 Paramecium.
-Light microscope footage of ciliate protozoan Paramecium sp.
-The clip shows pulsation cycles of two contractile vacuoles (red rings).
+Light microscope footage of ciliate protozoan Paramecium sp. showing pulsation cycles of two contractile vacuoles (red rings).
 These act as osmotic regulators, actively expelling excess water out of the cell.
-Paramecium are abundant in water and soil.
-They move by the rhythmic beating of many hair-like cilia, feeding mainly on bacteria.
+Between them is the oral groove with beating cilia which create a current to draw in food particles.
+Paramecium are abundant in water and soil, feeding mainly on bacteria.
 Filmed with differential interference contrast illumination.

 Model release not required.
 Property release not required.

 Contact us if you require the original or other formats.